Planetary Influences on the Solar Cycle: A Nonlinear Dynamics Approach: Structure of the Models

 The variable $x$ is nondimensional and proportional to $B_\phi$, and thus again to the square root of the sunspot number, which justifies the additive inclusion of $p(t)$.
 In \cite{dvdp_param_fit} the parameter values $\mu=0.1645$, $\xi=0.0441$, $\alpha=0.1241$, and $\beta=0.0005$ were obtained by fitting the Duffing-Van der Pol oscillator to an average solar cycle.
 We will use this parametric choice, which corresponds to a double-hump potential.

-For simplicity, we have chosen that the individual perturbations introduced by each of the four planets be additive to one another.
-Moreover, since our dimensionless variables come from magnetic intensity fields, superposition grants additivity both between individual perturbations and between the global perturbation and the system.
+Since our dimensionless variables come from magnetic intensity fields, superposition grants additivity both between individual perturbations and between the global perturbation and the system.
 Therefore, a rather general choice of the perturbation is

-where the parameters $\varepsilon_i$ control the perturbation intensity, and the prefactor is included for normalising $p(t)$ to the number of components.
+where the parameters $\varepsilon_i$ control the perturbation intensity, and the prefactor is included for normalizing $p(t)$ to the number of components.
 The choice of the $f_i$ functions potentially allows for different planets to affect the solar dynamo in varying ways depending on geometric or physical considerations.
 For simplicity, we have chosen harmonic functions, thus

+Note that $p(t)$ is in general anharmonic unlike in the case of a single planetary perturbation.
 This still allows us to tune both the intensity and periodicity of each perturbation in different ways, and tailor them specifically to the numerical scale of each of the models.
 In order to do this, and following the criterion outlined in \cite{hansson}, we have measured an intensity scale for each of the systems by setting $\varepsilon_i=0$ (thus $p(t)=0$).
 Therefore, we can define the following quantities for each model